Darkle/MarkSearch/README.md

 Also put a note that it may take a few minutes for the email to arrive for the token/bookmarklet

+REmember to mention that you can search by site and date filter

+Remember to mention about the extensions that search by site and date filter also works

 ### Help

 ##### Setting Up The MarkSearch Browser Extension